Zamalek SC: Sustained success (1960–1984)

 Abu Regeila was an Egyptian businessman and pioneer of public transport buses in Cairo.
-During his reign, the construction of the Zamalek Stadium was established, as well as the social building continued as the club's official president until 1961.
-In 1961, Zamalek paid Real Madrid to play against Zamalek.
-Hamada Emam was a popular player on the club who helped raise the club's profile.
-In 1962, there was a new board with Hassan Amer as a president, emeritus deputy Shawky, Mohammad Lateef, Galal Kereitam, Mahmoud Emam, and Mahmoud Hafez.
-Amer stayed as president until the Egyptian army's defeat in 1967.
+During his reign, the construction of the Zamalek Stadium was completed in 1959, as well as the social building.
+Abu Regeila stayed in office as the club's official president until 1961.
+Hamada Emam was a popular player of the club in this era who helped sustain the club's profile.
+In 1961, Zamalek invited Real Madrid to play a friendly match in Cairo on the occasion of celebrating the Golden Jubilee for the club's establishment, the match took place on March 10, 1961 at Cairo Stadium.
+In 1962, there was a new board came to power with Hassan Amer as a president, emeritus deputy Mahmoud Shawky, Mohamed Latif, Galal Kereitam, Mahmoud Emam, and Mahmoud Hafez, as board members.
+Amer remained as president until the 1967 War.